Injection Test: What are Primary and Secondary Injection Tests?

 On the other hand, you can only conduct the secondary current injection test on the solid-state trip units.
 Hence, you cannot perform this test on molded case circuit breakers or older ones.
 In secondary current injection testing, you inject a three-phase current into the trip unit.
 This allows you to verify the trip unit polarities at the same time.

 However, one major drawback of this testing is that you can inspect only the trip unit logic and the system’s wiring.
-Unlike primary tests, you cannot check all the current-carrying components at a time.
+Unlike primary tests, you cannot check all the current-carrying components simultaneously.
 This fact gives an edge to the primary injection test sets over the secondary one.

 Suppose either test fails and you detect anomalies in the functionality.
 In that case, you have to change the trip unit as soon as possible and mark it as defective.